Hyzual/knotsjs/README.md

       name: "baz", // name is added by knotsjs to make it easier to use
       p: {
         max_dependency_depth: 0, // baz calls nothing
-        max_dependent_depth: 2, // bar is called by bar which is itself called by foo
+        max_dependent_depth: 2, // bar is called by baz which is itself called by foo
         sum_transitive_dependencies: 0,
         sum_transitive_dependents: 2
       },